 We do constantly monitor flow levels and adjust our tour offerings accordingly to provide the most enjoyable experience for our guests.
 On our guided tours, you're accompanied by an experienced guide who has extensive knowledge of the river, and if you're choosing a self-guided tour, we'll share a great deal of information on current flow conditions and the different challenges that are involved at varying flows before you head out.

 In any case, don't let yourself be discouraged by local “experts” who've never spent a single moment of their lives actually floating on the Rio Grande.
-The river is navigable all year long, and may be the finest Class I river experience in the continental US that's so accessible to a major city.
+The river is navigable all year in most seasons, and may be the finest Class I river experience in the continental US that's so accessible to a major city.

 How long is your season?

-We currently offer tours from Mid-March through mid-November, and rentals throughout the year.
-While our busiest time is obviously the warmer summer months, paddling in late fall or early spring offers a unique perspective of the wildlife present along the middle Rio Grande.
+We currently offer tours from May through early fall, and rentals throughout the year.
+While our busiest time is obviously the warmer summer months, paddling in the fall or early spring offers a unique perspective of the wildlife present along the middle Rio Grande.
 Please see the “Cooler Weather Paddling” page for special considerations involved in floating safely and comfortably during this time of the year.